gajjartejas/pi-wish/README.md

    you can stop process using `pm2 stop 0`.

-## Todo ##
+## Todo

 1. Code cleanup.
 2. Better error handling.
+3. Random delay for wish.
+4. Send message if unable to write on timeline.
+5. Particular wish message for particular profile id.
+6. Particular wish message for particular profile id.
-3. Friend/Unfriend tracker.
+7. Friend/Unfriend tracker.
-4. Send birthday message if not able to post on timeline.
+8. Send birthday message if not able to post on timeline.